az-digital/az-icons/README.md

 CSS, SVG, PNG, and font files.
 This option requires some additional tooling:

 ### Arizona Digital CDN
-Skip the download with the Arizona Digital CDN to deliver cached version of Arizona Icons’s CSS and font files to your project.
+Skip the download with the Arizona Digital CDN to deliver a cached version of Arizona Icons’s CSS and font files to your project.

 When choosing which version to include in your project, take these three choices